 Customer testimonials are ok for bite-sized info.

 These work well for superficial research.
 They give a dash of legitimacy to your landing pages and help with your potential client’s exploratory phase.
 Where they fall down is in the details.
 It’s all well and good that X manager at X company thinks your work is fast, but what did you do for them?
 What’s the rest of the story?
 If anything, these snippets should link to full-blown customer success stories.
-We can help with that, by the way.
 That way, if they strike a chord with your potential client, they can click through to learn more.

 Customer success stories are sales winners.

 First off, they are stories.
 They are fun to read (unlike case studies).
 They go into detail about your client, their challenges, their goals, the solution and the results.
 But beyond that, they use your client’s own words.
 They are humanising.
 Instead of just a window, they’re the full landscape – rubbish and all – of what working with your company is like.
 According to Salesforce, “The main source of their efficacy is their position as a powerful form of social proof, taking a prospect through a journey that features a real-world problem and presenting a concrete solution.
 When these compelling narratives are backed by reliable data points and finished with a strong pitch and call-to-action, they provide the client with a compelling list of reasons to move to the next stage in the buying funnel.”
-If you need a template for building great customer success stories, check out our guide.
-Remember that when a client relates to a case study, they are basically self-qualifying.
+Remember that when a client relates to a Customer Story, they are basically self-qualifying.
 So, your cost of sale will go right down when your leads are of better quality.

 To get the most authentic stories possible, you should consider smart tech that can help.
 We’d love to show you what Wizu can do to help.
 Let’s chat.